The Starting Point: ESA WorldCover#

 PMTiles is a single-file tile archive format designed for the cloud.
 Instead of hosting millions of individual tile files or running a tile server, you store one .pmtiles file on any static hosting (e.g. S3).
 Clients fetch tiles via HTTP range requests.
 There is no server-side logic required, which makes deployment trivially simple.

-Most of the time spent computing the ESA-Worldview dataset is spent on zoom level 13 - the highest avilable resolution.
+Most of the time spent computing the ESA WorldCover dataset is spent on zoom level 13 - the highest available resolution.
 With a tile size of 512 px an impressive 45 million tiles are computed.

-Here’s how long each layer takes to process:
+Here’s how long each zoom level takes to process:

 | Zoom | Tiles | Throughput | Duration |